 This is a chapter from 'A Tribute to the Round', a short book on the Bob Graham Round, written for charity and available here

-Bob Graham made two main innovations in his record round.
+Bob Graham made two main innovations to the route of his record round.
 The first was to go clockwise.
-The second was to bring in Steel Fell, Calf Crag, High Raise, Sergeant Man, Thunacar Knott, Harrison Stickle, Pike o’ Stickle and Rossett Pike to the leg.
-Until his round, contenders went direct from Bowfell to Helvellyn, either via Langdale and Grasmere or over High Raise.
+The second was to more than double the peaks count of Leg Three by adding Steel Fell, Calf Crag, High Raise, Sergeant Man, Thunacar Knott, Harrison Stickle, Pike o’ Stickle and Rossett Pike.
+Until his round, past contenders had travelled from Bowfell to Helvellyn, either via Langdale and Grasmere or over High Raise.
 In today’s terms, it is very difficult to imagine such a lengthy transition.

 When Dr Arthur Wakefield codified the Lake District 24-Hour Fell Record, he stated that the object was to “ascend the greatest possible number of peaks above 2,000 feet”.
 He followed this rule diligently in his record of 1905, as did Eustace Thomas in his round of 1922.
 History does not record the reasoning for Bob Graham’s inclusion of Steel Fell and Calf Crag – both around 200 feet below the 2,000 mark, the only two such fells in the round – but I am prepared to look the other way.
 It would be a much poorer route were contenders to trudge up the sodden Wythburn Valley to High Raise.